webtoolbox/craftcms-plugin/README.md

 <br /><b>#Requirements </b>
 <br />This plugin requires Craft CMS 3.0.0 or later.<br />
 <b>#Installation</b><br />
-To install Website Toolbox Forum, follow these steps:
+To install Website Toolbox Forum, follow these steps:<br />
-	<ul>1.
-Install with Composer:
+	1. Install with Composer: <br />
-		<li># go to the project directory
+		# go to the project directory<br />
-	    1) cd /path/to/my-project.test</li>
+	    1) cd /path/to/my-project.test<br />
-		<li># tell Composer to load the plugin
+		# tell Composer to load the plugin<br />
-		Command to execute to install:
+		Command to execute to install: <br />
-	    2) composer require websitetoolbox/websitetoolboxforum</li>
+	    2) composer require websitetoolbox/websitetoolboxforum<br />
-		<li># tell Craft to install the plugin
+		# tell Craft to install the plugin<br />
-	    3) ./craft install/plugin websitetoolbox/websitetoolboxforum </li></ul>
+	    3) ./craft install/plugin websitetoolbox/websitetoolboxforum <br />

-	2. You can also install Website Toolbox Forum via the Plugin Store in the Craft CP.
+	2. You can also install Website Toolbox Forum via the Plugin Store in the Craft CP.<br />
-		1)	Go to Dashboard-> Plugin Store-> Search For Website Toolbox Forum-> Click Install.
+		1)	Go to Dashboard-> Plugin Store-> Search For Website Toolbox Forum-> Click Install.<br />

 <b>#Website Toolbox Forum Overview</b>
 	Your CraftCMS forum doesn’t need to be basic.
 Website Toolbox is a cloud-based forum plugin that allows you to easily add a powerful, intuitive, and maintenance-free forum to CraftCMS without slowing it down.
 No database, servers, or coding required.